 After the whey protein components and lactose have been separated and concentrated, they can be sent to a final drying operation.
 Spray dryers are commonly used for this application.

-The equipment usually has a building of its own, as it is quite a massive structure with larger dryers reaching 60 to 70 feet high and consisting of a main drying chamber, cyclones, fans and ductwork, and a fluid bed for final powder-handling prior to packaging and storage.
+The equipment usually has a building of its own, as it is quite a massive structure with larger dryers reaching 60 to 70 feet high and consisting of a main drying chamber, cyclones, fans and ductwork, and a fluid bed for final powder-handling before packaging and storage.

-Product is sprayed into the drying chamber under pressure, and as the droplets fall though the heated chamber, moisture is evaporated and carried away in the exhaust ducts and the powder falls to the bottom of the dryer.
-Some finer powder is carried in the exhaust and passes through a series of cyclones where it is recovered.
+The product is sprayed into the drying chamber under pressure, and as the droplets fall through the heated chamber, moisture is evaporated and carried away through the exhaust ducts.
+The powder then falls to the bottom of the dryer.
+Some finer powder is carried in the exhaust and passes through a series of cyclones, where it is recovered.
 Any remaining dust that cannot be recovered is removed by a scrubber prior to exiting the building.

-The spray-drying equipment runs for several days on product and then requires cleaning.
-The large ductwork poses a significant cleaning challenge that requires a large number of spray devices to ensure cleaning solution can reach and clean all product-contact surfaces.
+The spray-drying equipment runs for several days on the product and then requires cleaning.
+The large ductwork poses a significant cleaning challenge, requiring a large number of spray devices to ensure the cleaning solution can reach and clean all product-contact surfaces.

 One simple byproduct of whey processing that is often overlooked is actually an important component and deserves mention.

 Permeate from an RO system is called polished water.
-This is high-quality water that can be used throughout the plant for numerous purposes, such as boiler make-up, clean-in-place (CIP) procedures and manual cleaning requirements.
-Large cheese operations can take advantage of polished water to minimize water consumption from municipalities or private wells.
-Polished water is usually treated with UV light and sometimes chlorinated to prevent bacteria growth.
+This is high-quality water that can be used throughout the plant for numerous purposes, like boiler make-up, clean-in-place (CIP) procedures and manual cleaning requirements.
+Large cheese operations can take advantage of polished water to reduce their reliance on municipal water or private wells.
+Polished water is usually treated with UV light and sometimes chlorinated to prevent bacterial growth.

 Because of the financial benefits of recovering whey, a significant amount of research has been done on a university level and in the industry by both producers and equipment manufacturers.